- Overview Dragon wall art for kids

 dragon wall art for kids unconsciously triggers story creation.
 Dragons, unlike real animals or common cartoon characters, have no precise reference in reality.
 This characteristic forces the child to mentally complete the dragon's universe, its abilities, and its story.

-Neuroscientists have observed that regular exposure to mythological creatures activates brain regions linked to narrative creativity and abstract problem-solving.
-A dragon represented on wall art invites the child to imagine:
+Neuroscientists have observed that regular exposure to mythological creatures activates brain zones linked to narrative creativity and abstract problem-solving.
+A dragon depicted on wall art invites the child to imagine:

 - The specific powers of "their" dragon

-- The adventures they could have with this creature
+- The adventures they could experience with this creature

 - The fantastical worlds they could explore together